SanPen/GridCal/README.md

   - It includes a nice profile import window.
   - Continuation power flow from step `t-1` to step `t`

-- Bifurcation point with predictor-corrector Newton-Raphson and Holomorphic embedding.
+- Bifurcation point with predictor-corrector Newton-Raphson.

 - Monte Carlo simulation based on the input profiles.
 (Stochastic power flow)